fbpx

 Creative Exchange Lab (CEL) offers its members the resources needed to bring people, experts and ideas together to advocate for power of ‘good design’ and to employ the discipline of Architecture, Planning & Design for greater good and social Innovation where needed through practice of cross-pollination.
 CEL is an exhibition space and an incubator for ideas and projects to help improve the fabric of our neighborhoods and our cities by focusing on public Interest projects and use of art, culture and design as catalyst for economic development and improving quality of life for all.

-Founder/Educator, Harvey Lockhart and Heal Center for the Arts will mentor at-risk youth ages 11-18 years living in St. Louis’ urban communities through high-quality after-school and during school vacations arts education programs as well as performance opportunities throughout the St. Louis region.
+Founder/Educator, Harvey Lockhart and Heal Center for the Arts mentors at-risk youth ages 11-18 years living in St. Louis’ urban communities through high-quality after-school and during school vacations arts education programs as well as performance opportunities throughout the St. Louis region.
+In partnership with local schools and a roster of national instructors, Heal Center for the Arts nurtures each student’s unique talents across a broad spectrum of artistic disciplines.

-Striving to bring excellence in youth arts programming to Saint Louis City youth, Ignite Theatre Company is a one of a kind theater experience which includes camps, classes, private instruction, and full scale professional productions for youth age 5-18.
+Ignite Theatre Company is a one of a kind theater experience which includes camps, classes, private instruction, and full scale professional productions for youth age 5-18.
 Balancing quality arts programming with community-minded outreach, Ignite aims to not only create great performers but also help to create great people.

 JPEK CreativeWorks is a fine arts company founded by Artistic Director, Joel P. E. King, to support the community through arts, entertainment, and education.
 JPEK has built a respectable organization that provides greater exposure through creative workshops, original stage plays and producing/promoting independent artists.
 Through this engagement, JPEK has formed relationships that have evolved and become lasting partnerships among corporate affiliates, celebrities, community leaders and die-hard supporters.